 - Supporting over 40 000 international investigations each year

 Analysis is at the core of our activities.
-We employ around 100 criminal analysts, who are among the best trained in Europe.
+Our criminal analysts are among the best trained in Europe.
 They use state-of-the-art tools to support investigations by law enforcement in Member States on a daily basis.

-To give our partners deeper insights into the crimes they are tackling, Europol produces regular assessments that offer comprehensive, forward-looking analyses of crime and terrorism in the EU, including:
+To give our partners deeper insights into the crimes they are tackling, we produce regular assessments that offer comprehensive, forward-looking analyses of crime and terrorism in the EU, including the:

 Through these reports and in other ways, Europol serves as an EU centre of expertise, providing a central platform for law enforcement experts from the Member States.